jobs IN the network science institute

 The candidate will be part of the Network Science Institute which provides opportunities for cutting-edge, integrative science.
 NetSI is dedicated to creating synergy among faculty expertise, across departments and colleges, with shared computing infrastructure, active lecture series and vibrant collaborative research opportunities.
 The individual filling this position will also contribute to our distinctive PhD program in Network Science, which is the only NS doctoral program in the US.
 Candidate should be able to show a strong commitment to developing a vigorous research program, teaching courses and providing mentorship to Network Science graduate students.

 Candidates must have a doctorate degree in a social, biological, information or physical science field prior to start date of the appointment.
 Candidate must have or a demonstrated potential for externally funded Network Science related research and excellence with scholarly publications.
 At Northeastern, we believe that diversity, equity, and inclusion are essential components of academic excellence, and we welcome applications that address these concepts in the context of teaching, scholarship or service.

 Northeastern University in Boston is a nationally ranked research university with a strong urban mission, a global perspective, and an emphasis on interdisciplinary scholarship and experiential learning.
 To apply, please go to http://www.northeastern.edu/cos/faculty-positions and click on the Faculty Positions link.
-Applicants will be asked to upload a letter of application, CV, a statement of current and future research interests, and the names of three referees.
-Review of applications will begin December 15, 2016.
+Applicants will be asked to upload a letter of application, CV, a statement of current and future research interests, a teaching statement and the names and email for three referees and email for.
+Review of applications will begin October 15, 2018.
 Inquiries from potential senior candidates are welcome and may be directed to the Chair of the Search Committee, Alessandro Vespignani, Director, Network Science Institute, firstname.lastname@example.org

 To be considered for this position please visit our web site and apply on line at the following link: Careers@Northeastern.